 Designed to form a basis for the understanding of soil productivity.
 The course investigates the physical, chemical, and biological properties of soil.
-Laboratory periods, using soils from the Atlantic region, are designed to illustrate the lecture material and introduce methods of soil analysis.
+Laboratory exercises, using soils from the Atlantic region, are designed to illustrate the lecture material and introduce methods of soil analysis.

-CS13: Soil Management Instructor: Prof. Miller
+CS13: Soil Management Instructor: Prof. Miller Prerequisite: CS12